We are inspired by the Gospel which finds its expression in Catholic Social Traditions.

 Justice, dignity and hope for humanity and all of God’s creation.

-In the spirit of the Gospel, we work in partnership with communities in Australia and overseas to achieve their development goals and to thrive.
+The Caritas Australia mission is to work in partnership with communities in Australia and overseas to achieve their development goals and thrive, keeping in the spirit of the Gospel.

 Our Values are at the heart of everything we do.
 They're what keep us accountable and on the right track to a better world where all people can live out their full potential.